JackNewman12/ESP-Localisation/README.md

-# Passive WeMoS Localisation
+# Passive ESP8266 Localisation
-Passive Indoor Localisation of WiFi devices using WeMoS sensors
+Passive Indoor Localisation of WiFi devices using ESP8266 sensors

 The goal of this thesis was to create a system that could passively monitor WiFi communication between devices and use it for localisation on an extremely small budget.
 After optimisations, the final system had an average accuracy of around 1m to 2m based on the size of the room and the density of sensors.